AIrjen/OneButtonPrompt/README.md

 Some ideas I'd like to implement:
 - The In Control update
   - ~~Choose your own subject~~ Done
-  - Split up subjects more, and pick more detailed subjects, such as food, female, building, etc
+  - ~~Split up subjects more, and pick more detailed subjects, such as food, female, building, etc~~ Done
-  - Support for LoRA and textual inversions
+  - ~~Support for LoRA and textual inversions~~ Done
   - Trigger word support
 - ~~Bring upscale automation to front-end~~ Done
 - ~~Better workflow management in workflow assist tab~~ Done